What You Can Do With an Art History Degree

 Art History Careers and Jobs

-Business: Agent, apprasier, antiques dealer, consulting, corporate trainer, management, research, sales
+Business: Agent, appraiser, antiques dealer, consulting, corporate trainer, human resources, management, research, sales

-Creative: Advertising, designer, graphic artist, illustrator,interior designer, photographer, set design, writer
+Creative: Advertising, artist, architect, designer, graphic artist, illustrator, interior designer, photographer, producer, set design, writer

 Travel/Tourism: docent, tour guide